Avengers: Emperor Doom (Marvel Graphic Novel #27)

 There's no panel where Hawkeye discovers the truth, but i'm going to assume he does so off-panel and realizes his mistake (and hopefully he's been studying the Avengers/FF shared data files more careful ever since).
 As for the narration panel, either there's some additional "Color Guards" off panel that Doom is happy about terrorizing, or i guess the robots' AI is so good they're capable of human-like emotions.

 This isn't a perfect story.
 Great plot.
 Bob Hall's art is very nice (the scans are particularly bad for this one - the colors are all washed out.
 Sorry about that.).
 But the scripting isn't Michelinie's best.
-There's a little too much time spent with Wonder Man on the run and not enough exploring debate bout how under Doom the world is better (there is some).
+There's a little too much time spent with Wonder Man on the run and not enough exploring the debate about how under Doom the world is better (there is some).
 And Doom is a little too villainous; i like my Dr. Doom a bit more ambiguous.
-But it's a still a great piece.
+But it's still a great piece.

 Quality Rating: B